drawjk705/us-data/README.md

 ### Querying a dataset

+Before getting started, you need to [get a Census API key](https://api.census.gov/data/key_signup.html), and set the following the environment variable `CENSUS_API_KEY` to whatever that key is.

 Say you're interested in the American Community Survey 1-year estimates for 2019.
 Look up the dataset and survey name in the table provided by `listAvailableDataSets`, and execute the following code:

 ```python